SonawaneAshwini/Car-Rental-System/README.md

 -LOGIN DETAILS-

 PASSWORD: pass

 IMPORTANT

 DO NOT DELETE ANY TEXT FILES OF THE PROJECT FOLDER.
 ALL THE TEXT FILES ARE LINKED WITH THE SYSTEM!!
 IF YOU FIND ANY ERRORS OR ANY PROBLEMS RELATED THIS PROGRAM, FEEL FREE TO CONTACT US

-# Introduction
-The Car Rental Management System is designed to manage the rental process of vehicles efficiently.
-It includes functionalities for user registration, car listing, booking, returning cars, and generating invoices.
-The system aims to streamline the rental process, ensuring a seamless experience for both the rental company and the customers.

 # System Architecture
 The architecture of the Car Rental Management System is based on a modular design, where different components handle specific functionalities such as user management, vehicle management, and transaction processing.
 The system is developed using C++, leveraging object-oriented principles for better organization and maintainability.